Gratitude | The Opposite of Addiction

 The holidays create an excellent pause in our lives for all of us to begin or deepen our gratitude practice.
 As many of us sit around dinner tables surrounded by people we love, we will be reminded of everything we have.
 Also, the break in our busy schedules and ever-growing to-do lists is significant.
 It not only creates perspective and leads us to appreciate the good in life, but can give us the emotional space we need to begin cultivating this essential skill.

 But what starts at the holiday dinner table can expand to all areas of our lives.
 In its definition of gratitude, Harvard Medical School writes “gratitude…helps people connect to something larger than themselves as individuals – whether to other people, nature, or a higher power.”
 Simply put, when we practice gratitude, we are getting to know our higher power, ourselves, and each other.
 This true connection is what allows us to fight the isolation of addiction.

 Cultivate the habit of being grateful for every good thing that comes to you, and to give thanks continuously.
 And because all things have contributed to your advancement, you should include all things in your gratitude. ― Ralph Waldo Emerson

 In addition to the spiritual benefits, there are very real physical health benefits as well.
 Being grateful has a powerful snowball effect on your entire body, and it all starts in your brain.
-The act of noticing what’s going well triggers the parasympathetic nervous system, improving heart rate variability, and physically lowers our heart heart and blood pressure.
-In fact a study at UCSD suggests that patients at risk for heart failure show significant improvements after keeping a gratitude journal for just 8 weeks.
+The act of noticing what’s going well triggers the parasympathetic nervous system, improving heart rate variability, and physically lowers our heart rate and blood pressure.
+In fact, a study at UCSD suggests that patients at risk for heart failure show significant improvements after keeping a gratitude journal for just 8 weeks.